 Bake in the oven at 375 F for 22-25 minutes.

-Hint: To keep blueberries from sinking to the bottom, toss them lightly in a spoonful of oat flour before folding them into the batter—no more blueberry bottoms!
+Hint: To keep blueberries from sinking to the bottom, toss them lightly in a spoonful of oat flour before folding them into the batter, no more blueberry bottoms!

 Substitutions

 - No Oat Flour on Hand?
 You can use whole wheat flour or a 1:1 gluten-free flour blend.
-You can also blitz rolled oats in a blender until fine—it works really well!

 Variations